Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_timeout.md

 }
 ```

-You’ll find the same timeout attributes dedicated to CRUD apis (the ones starting with `Read`, `ReadAll`, `Create`, `Update` and `Delete` prefix), so you could define timeout settings at any level (all Assembly apis, interface apis or specific CRUD method).
+You’ll find the same timeout attributes dedicated to CRUD apis (the ones starting with `Read`, `ReadAll`, `Create`, `Update` and `Delete` prefix), so you could define timeout settings at any level for CRUD apis too.

 Here is CRUD api an example:
 ```csharp